• Skip to primary navigation

 Storing Leftovers

 Leftover pot roast should be stored in an airtight container, or a covered pot, in the refrigerator and eaten within five days.
 It can be reheated in the microwave or on the stovetop.
-If the gravy thickens too much while sitting in the fridge, add a splash of beef stock to it to thin it out slightly.
+If the gravy thickens too much while sitting in the fridge, add a splash of beef broth or stock to thin it out slightly.

 Venison pot roast recipe.